-Please visit¬†http://www.dell.com/mpp/uthtmc¬†and choose one of the available models based on your computing needs and touchscreen/resolution preference.
+Please visit¬†http://www.dell.com/mpp/uthtmc¬†and choose one of the available models based on your computing needs.
 Please order your laptop at least four¬†weeks before orientation in order to ensure that your laptop will arrive in time.

 Once you receive your laptop, please enable BitLocker full-disk encryption, Windows log on password and a 15 minute inactivity timeout.
 A document containing step-by-step instructions on how to complete these steps is available on the student section of the Medical School Information Technology (MSIT) website:¬†https://med.uth.edu/msit/students/

 Direct PDF Link:¬†Windows 10 BitLocker Encryption Guide¬†[pdf]

 Very Important!
 When you enable BitLocker on your computer, please save your BitLocker encryption key in a safe location.
 This key will be required to recover your data should Windows get corrupted.
 Remember to keep a current backup of all of your important files!

 NOTE: To maintain compatibility with online exam software, please DO NOT upgrade the operating system on your laptop until you receive approval from Educational Programs or MSIT.

 As a medical student you will have access to patient, research, or University data.
 The storage of that data on non-University computers puts patient privacy at risk and it is not in line with the security standards of the University.
 Non-University computers could be unencrypted, have weak or no passwords, are sometimes shared, and generally not managed by University IT staff, and therefore should not be used to store University data.¬† University data should be saved ONLY to MSIT-approved encrypted media (encrypted flash drives or encrypted hard drives).